ExaWorks/job-api-spec/specification.md

 int? getNodeCount()
 ```

 Sets/gets the node count.

-If specified, allocates this number of nodes for
+If specified, the implementation must instruct the LRM to allocate this number of nodes for
 the job.
 Alternatively, one may specify the `processCount` instead and
 let the LRM allocate the necessary number of nodes according to local
 policies.
 Specifying both the `nodeCount` and the `processCount` is not